lohani2280/mdanalysis/GSoC-2016-Project-Ideas.md

 <img src="https://developers.google.com/open-source/gsoc/images/gsoc2016-sun-373x373.png" title="Google Summer of Code 2016" alt="Google Summer of Code 2016" align="right"/>
 A list of projects ideas for [[Google Summer of Code 2016|Google-Summer-Of-Code]].
 Each with a short sentence describing it.
-Please also note that not every project we suggest here will take you all summer.
-Some will be short (e.g., [[adding the new TNG trajectory format|GSoC-2016-Project-Ideas#add-new-md-formats]]).

 The project ideas can be roughly categorized as